kubernetes/website/content/en/blog/_posts/2022-09-14-pod-has-network-condition.md

 ### Updates for Kubernetes 1.28

-The PodHasNetwork condition has been renamed to PodReadyToStartContainers.
+The `PodHasNetwork` condition has been renamed to `PodReadyToStartContainers`.
 To enable this alpha feature you have to set the feature toggle PodReadyToStartContainersCondition to true.